 In my family, I’ve never had an issue calling my family out on their drama.
 I’m also the sarcastic joke cracker.
 I try to lighten the mood in awkward situations.
 My family is always emotional about something, and I’m not a huge fan of out pouring emotion when I’m trying to feed my toddler picnic food.
 I hate big confrontations and would prefer a smooth family gathering, but thats a rare occurrence.

 Once I got pregnant, the old me started coming back.
-I wasn’t afraid to make jokes or be myself.
-I didn’t let people make rude remarks or be shady.
-I also didn’t let people put my children down.
+I wasn’t afraid to make jokes or be myself, and I didn’t let people make rude remarks or be shady.
+Also, I didn’t let people put my children down.
 I noticed my so called sass was branching out and I wasn’t letting people walk over me the way they used to.

 I love my father, but he has a very demeaning, old school idea of women.
-He wants them skinny and dressed up.
-He likes long hair and believes women should not have any tattoos or piercings.
+He wants them skinny and dressed up, and he likes long hair and believes women should not have any tattoos or piercings.
 He likes a quaint lady who does absolutely everything for her husband.
 He’s a bit barbaric.
 Regardless of his medieval ideas about marriage, motherhood, and women, he loves me and my strength.

 I’m the opposite of his ideal, and I hope, I’m slowly changing his mind.
 I’m loud and opinionated.
 I have a fair amount of tattoos, and I’m certainly not skinny.
 I also like to challenge him or anyone who enjoys a playful debate.
 He has learned I won’t always let him win with his outdated rants, so he just tells me I’m mean.
 I’ve actually heard it from a few people in my family.
 It hurt at first, so I had to evaluate my attitude and put myself in check.

 The older I got, the softer I got until my babies were born.
 I no longer have tons of friends or even a super close “mom squad.”
 I have a few friends from high school, but I don’t hang out with many people.
 Looking online at all these mom groups and best friends made me wonder if I really became mean.
 It made me question myself entirely.

 I’ve tried making friends and getting together with family members close to the same age.
 I don’t like artificial friendships, and to be honest, it takes a lot for me to trust people around my kids.
-I tend to prefer the same few friends I’ve had for years, and even some of them disappeared once I had kids and got married.
+Honestly, I tend to prefer the same few friends I’ve had for years, and even some of them disappeared once I had kids and got married.
 I didn’t want to be that rude person in every group who swears they aren’t an asshole, they’re just “real.”

 After asking myself if I was being negative or hurtful, I realized I wasn’t.
 They would ask my opinion or what I would do in their situation, and I didn’t hold back.
 Not holding back is off putting to some people.
 I’m not one of those people anymore.